NUstat/equiticity-census-data/README.md

 Chicago demographic and divvy data on the community area-level, cleaned and combined data from the ACS, the CMAP Community Data Snapshots, the Divvy Core Data Team's datasets, and the Divvy open data portal, without mapping information.

 ### final_demographic_data_with_geometry_and_connection…
 Same data as in the previous file but with mapping information.
-The .csv version of this file can be used to add our index to the Kepler tool.
+There is also a .csv version for easy insepction in spreadsheet software.

 ### for_viz_no_geometry.xlsx
 Divvy and demographic data on the community area-level used the by Visualization and Communication team without mapping information.